-49 18Guidelines on Digital Lending
+49. 23Guidelines on Digital Lending

-NBFCs shall comply with the instructions contained in circular on 'Guidelines on Digital Lending' dated September 02, 2022, as amended from time to time.
+NBFCs shall comply with the instructions contained in circular on 'Guidelines on Digital Lending' dated September 02, 2022, read with circular on 'Key Facts Statement (KFS) for Loans & Advances' dated April 15, 2024, as amended from time to time.

-50. 19Guidelines on Default Loss Guarantee (DLG) in Digital Lending

-NBFCs shall comply with the instructions contained in circular on 'Guidelines on Default

-Loss Guarantee (DLG) in Digital Lending' dated June 08, 2023, as amended from time to time.
+50. 24Guidelines on Default Loss Guarantee (DLG) in Digital Lending NBFCs shall comply with the instructions contained in circular on 'Guidelines on Default Loss Guarantee (DLG) in Digital Lending' dated June 08, 2023, as amended from time to time.

-20Loans Sourced by NBFCs over Digital Lending Platforms: Adherence to 51.
-Fair Practices Code and Outsourcing Guidelines
+51. 25Loans Sourced by NBFCs over Digital Lending Platforms: Adherence to Fair Practices Code and Outsourcing Guidelines

 51.1 Many digital platforms have emerged in the financial sector claiming to offer hassle free loans to retail individuals, small traders, and other borrowers.
-NBFCs are also seen to be engaging digital platforms to provide loans to their customers.
+NBFCs are also

+23 Vide circular DOR.CRE.REC.66/21.07.001/2022-23 dated September 02, 2022 seen to be engaging digital platforms to provide loans to their customers.
 In addition, some NBFCs have been registered with the Reserve Bank as 'digital-only' lending entities while some NBFCs are registered to work both on digital and brick-mortar channels of credit delivery.
 Thus, NBFCs are observed to lend either directly through their own digital platforms or through a digital lending platform under an outsourcing arrangement.
 Such digital platforms, on several occasions tend to portray themselves as lenders without disclosing the name of the NBFC at the backend, as a consequence of which, customers are not able to access grievance redressal avenues available under the regulatory framework.
 Of late, there are several complaints against the lending platforms which primarily relate to exorbitant interest rates, non-transparent methods to calculate interest, harsh recovery measures, unauthorised use of personal data and bad behaviour.

-18 Vide circular DOR.CRE.REC.66/21.07.001/2022-23 dated September 02, 2022
+24 Vide circular DOR.CRE.REC.21/21.07.001/2023-24 dated June 08, 2023

-19 Vide circular DOR.CRE.REC.21/21.07.001/2023-24 dated June 08, 2023 20 Vide circular DOR(NBFC)(PD)CC.No.112/03.10.001/2019-20 dated June 24, 2020
+25 Vide circular DOR(NBFC)(PD)CC.No.112/03.10.001/2019-20 dated June 24, 2020

-51.2 Although digital delivery in credit intermediation is a welcome development, concerns emanate from non-transparency of transactions and violation of extant guidelines on outsourcing of financial services and Fair Practices Code, etc. issued to NBFCs.
+- 51.2 Although digital delivery in credit intermediation is a welcome development, concerns emanate from non-transparency of transactions and violation of extant guidelines on outsourcing of financial services and Fair Practices Code, etc. issued to NBFCs.
 It is, therefore, reiterated that NBFCs, irrespective of whether they lend through their own digital lending platform or through an outsourced lending platform, must adhere to the Fair Practices Code guidelines in letter and spirit.
-They must also meticulously follow regulatory instructions on outsourcing of financial services and IT services.

-51.3 It must be noted that outsourcing of any activity by NBFCs does not diminish their obligations, as the onus of compliance with regulatory instructions rests solely with them.
-Wherever NBFCs engage digital lending platforms as their agents to source borrowers and/ or to recover dues, they must follow the following instructions:

-(i) names of digital lending platforms engaged as agents shall be disclosed on the website of NBFCs.

-(ii) digital lending platforms engaged as agents shall be directed to disclose upfront to the customer, the name of the NBFC on whose behalf they are interacting with him.

-(iii) immediately after sanction but before execution of the loan agreement, the sanction letter shall be issued to the borrower on the letter head of the NBFC concerned.

-(iv) a copy of the loan agreement along with a copy each of all enclosures quoted in the loan agreement shall be furnished to all borrowers at the time of sanction/ disbursement of loans.
+They must also meticulously follow regulatory instructions on outsourcing of financial services and IT services. - 51.3 It must be noted that outsourcing of any activity by NBFCs does not diminish their obligations, as the onus of compliance with regulatory instructions rests solely with them.
+Wherever NBFCs engage digital lending platforms as their agents to source borrowers and/ or to recover dues, they must follow the following instructions: - (i) names of digital lending platforms engaged as agents shall be disclosed on the website of NBFCs. - (ii) digital lending platforms engaged as agents shall be directed to disclose upfront to the customer, the name of the NBFC on whose behalf they are interacting with him. - (iii) immediately after sanction but before execution of the loan agreement, the sanction letter shall be issued to the borrower on the letter head of the NBFC concerned. - (iv) a copy of the loan agreement along with a copy each of all enclosures quoted in the loan agreement shall be furnished to all borrowers at the time of sanction/ disbursement of loans.